katarzynaadamczyk/katarzynaadamczyk/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning advanced machine learning techniques and exploring new web development frameworks.
-- 💬 Ask me about machine learning algorithms, Python, or web development frameworks.
+- 💬 Ask me about machine learning algorithms, Python, or databases.
-- ⚡ Fun fact: I love riding my bike, walking and cooking.
+- ⚡ Fun fact: I graduated at Warsaw University of Technology (Automatic Control and Robotics) as well as at University of Warsaw (Faculty of Modern Languages - Romance Philology).

 ## 🛠️ Technologies & Tools